 Mechanical Breakdown:

 This type of coverage covers any mechanical breakdown of a boat.
-It offers coverage for damage to a boat’s engine or other mechanical system.
-The cost of repairs and replacements for damaged parts is covered under this policy.
+It offers coverage over the damage to a boat engine or other mechanical system of a boat.
+The cost of repairs and replacements of damaged parts is covered under this policy.

 Endorsement:

 Endorsement coverage is a type that allows you to add other coverage options to your insurance policy.
-It allows you to add additional premiums to your policy.
+It gives you an opportunity for additional premiums to your policy.

 Emergency Hauling and Assistance:

-It is mandatory to review your boat insurance policy to know if it covers a blown engine or not.
+It is compulsory to review your boat insurance policy to know if your policy covers a blown engine or not.
 This also gives you insights into what your policy covers and its limits.

 Boat insurance policies cover every mechanical system of a boat, including the engine.
-If your blown engine is a result of negligence, your insurer may decide not to cover it.
-Also, this is depending on what your insurance policy covers, your blown engine can be covered.
+If your blown engine is a result of negligence, your insurer may decide not to cover your blown engine.
+Depending on what your insurance policy covers, your blown engine can be covered.
 All you need to do is file a claim under your insurance coverage, and your insurer will cover your blown engine.

-As your boat engine gets older, it begins to fail, and this may also cause it to damaged.
-Using actual cash value coverage; you will get a lesser amount than the actual amount you paid for your engine.
+As your boat engine gets older, it begins to fail, and this may also cause it to be damaged.
+Using actual cash value coverage, you will get a lesser amount than the actual amount you paid for your engine.
 This is due to the depreciation of your engine.

 With an agreed value, your boat insurance company will cover the expenses for a new engine without keeping a record for depreciation if it’s a few years old.
 However, the cut-off for depreciation depends on the boat insurance company.
-This ranges mostly between 3 and 7 years.
-Unfortunately, most insurers have limits on the replacement of your boat engine.
+This ranges mostly between 3 to 7 years.
+Unfortunately, most insurers have limits to the replacement of your boat engine.